 Important Information for Inmarsat Customers

 This migration applies to all users of Inmarsat C, and is not initiated or controlled by Pole Star - however we realise this may affect some of our customers, particularly those who rely on our vital maritime safety and vessel tracking and positioning systems.
-Marlink will manage this mandatory process, and full details are available on their website.
+Inmarsat are managing this essential process, and full details are available on their website.

 Will I be affected?

-If you're one of the customers who may be affected, you have probably already been in contact with Inmarsat and/or Marlink, to be instructed on any requred action on your part, as well as any potential impact.
-If you're unsure of your status, please contact Inmarsat or Marlink directly and they will be able to help you.
+If you're one of the customers who may be affected, you have probably already been in contact with your Service Provider regarding any required action on your part, as well as any potential impact.
+If you're unsure of your status, please contact your Service Provider and they will be able to help you.

 - There are thousands of poll commands expected to be sent following the migration, which will be queued and possibly delayed as a result

-If you have any questions or concerns please don't hesitate to contact Marlink, and they will be happy to answer any questions you may have.
-And as always, you are welcome to contact Pole Star Customer Support if you have any questions regarding your Pole Star account or services.
+If you have any questions or concerns about your Inmarsat C service please contact your Inmarsat service provider, and they will be happy to answer any questions you may have.